nithilaP/fa23-61c-teaching/README.md

 # Teaching

-A centralized website for all my teaching resources (slides, other logistical stuff ...)
+A modular website to centralize all my teaching resources (slides, attendance, other logistical information...)